“Everything invented in the past 150 years will be reinvented using AI within the next 15 years.”Randy Dean, СEO at Sentient Technologies

-Natural Language Processing (NLP) – is a sub-field of AI, which is focused on enabling computers to understand, interpret, and manipulate human language.
+Natural Language Processing (NLP) is a sub-field of AI that is focused on enabling computers to understand, interpret, and manipulate human language.
 In essence, NLP allows machines to read texts, hear sounds, interpret them, and measure sentiments.

 AI Applications in the Telco Industry

-With self-optimizing networks (SONs) powered by AI, telco providers can automatically improve network quality (redistribute power at different network loads) and as a result provide better quality services to their subscribers.
-By using advanced algorithms, AI systems can process large amounts of data, in particular call detail records (CDR), in the case of the telecommunication industry, identify patterns, detect and predict network anomalies.
+With self-optimizing networks (SONs) powered by AI, telco providers can automatically improve network quality and, as a result, provide better-quality services to their subscribers.
+By using advanced algorithms, AI systems can process large amounts of data, particularly call detail records (CDR), in the case of the telecommunication industry, identify patterns, and detect and predict network anomalies.

 Intelligent Virtual Agents based on AI technologies gain traction in the telecommunication sector, resulting in improved customer experience and satisfaction.
-Telecom providers have turned to virtual assistance in order to optimize processing of the huge number of support requests for troubleshooting, billing inquiries, maintenance, device settings, etc. AI-powered assistants handle all service-type questions and process transactions efficiently and at high speed.
+Telecom providers have turned to virtual assistance in order to optimize the processing of the huge number of support requests for troubleshooting, billing inquiries, maintenance, device settings, etc. AI-powered assistants handle all service-type questions and process transactions efficiently and quickly.

 Robotic Process Automation (RPA)

 Robotic Process Automation is a technology that configures computer software to capture data and manipulate applications in the way it is done by humans.
-With RPA telco providers can automate back-end activities such as data entry, reconciliation, or validation, streamline customer support as well as perform cross-sell and up-sell by means of AI-powered assisted calls.
-RPA applications allow CSPs to reduce costs, enhance accuracy, improve efficiency and deliver a better customer experience.
+With RPA, Telco providers can automate back-end activities such as data entry, reconciliation, or validation, streamline customer support as well as perform cross-sell and up-sell using AI-powered assisted calls.
+RPA applications allow CSPs to reduce costs, enhance accuracy, improve efficiency, and deliver a better customer experience.

-Telia Company AB is the fifth largest telecom operator in Europe with more than 20,000 employees and over 23 million subscribers.
-It is present in Sweden, Finland, Norway, Denmark, Lithuania, Latvia and Estonia.
+Telia Company AB is the fifth largest telecom operator in Europe, with more than 20,000 employees and over 23 million subscribers.
+It is present in Sweden, Finland, Norway, Denmark, Lithuania, Latvia, and Estonia.
 Applying AI and ML-powered technologies, Telia can identify the most valuable accounts based on available data, keeping the company’s database always up-to-date.
-Furthermore, the company has added virtual assistants to its customer services and claims in a case study that within a first month one of the chatbots has saved it €1 million.
+Furthermore, the company has added virtual assistants to its customer services and claims in a case study that within the first month, one of the chatbots has saved it €1 million.

 Vodafone Group is a British multinational telecommunications conglomerate with more than 500 million customers.
-The company has improved customers services with the arrival of its virtual assistant app TOBi.
-TOBi is able to enhance customers’ engagement and personalize the sales journey.
-Being a text bot, TOBi can directly answer most customer questions, address problems or suggest and offer more suitable products.
+The company has improved customer services with the arrival of its virtual assistant app TOBi.
+Tobi is able to enhance customers’ engagement and personalize the sales journey.
+Being a text bot, TOBi can directly answer most customer questions, address problems, or suggest and offer more suitable products.

-AI-embedded technologies can be a useful tool in the telecommunications industry.
-Implementation of AI by telco companies resulting in the development of highly personalized products, improved fulfilment processes and enhanced network management, allows telecommunications operators to provide their customers with more attractive services as well as improve their customer retention.
+AI-embedded technologies can be useful tools in the telecommunications industry.
+Implementation of AI by telco companies resulting in the development of highly personalized products, improved fulfillment processes, and enhanced network management, allows telecommunications operators to provide their customers with more attractive services as well as improve their customer retention.